malgo-slota/loopstudios-landing-page/README.md

 - CSS Grid
 - Mobile-first workflow

+### To do

+This project is in construction state, further plans contain:

+- desktop responsive view
+- refactor CSS code, i.e. by using SASS (variables)

 ### What I learned

 I builded this project to recap and to settle what I've learnt.